kasrazarei39/Reinforcement-Learning/README.md

 1. Add new features to appropriate modules
 2. Maintain type hints and documentation
 3. Follow the existing code style
-4. Test with both example configurations
+4. Test with the example configuration